Global Networks

 The most common and recommended format is PDF, but you must make sure it is a "print-ready PDF" with all fonts embedded, images of sufficient resolution, and bleed and crop marks being included.

-Q: Why do we have to see the proof?
+Q: Why do we have to see the printing proof?

 Proofing is the final check before printing, used to confirm the accuracy of color, text, layout, and other content.
 Once signed and confirmed, the printing factory will produce according to the sample.
 If any errors are made, the confirming party will bear the primary responsibility.
 Therefore, please proofread carefully!